GabeScott/standard-works-vault/General Conference/1979 October - The Mystery of Mormonism.md

 Moses comes, commanding that Israel be gathered the second time.
 Elijah brings the sealing power so that once again man can bind and loose both on earth and in heaven.

-And so it has gone until the gospel has been restored in its everlasting fulness, until The Church of Jesus Christ of Latter-day Saints has been perfected, until the kingdom of God on earth has been established and is rolling forth, clear as the sun, fair as the moon, and terrible as an army with banners (see Song 6:10).
+And so it has gone until the gospel has been restored in its everlasting fulness, until The Church of Jesus Christ of Latter-day Saints has been perfected, until the kingdom of God on earth has been established and is rolling forth, clear as the sun, fair as the moon, and terrible as an army with banners (see [[Song of Solomon 6.10|Song 6:10]]).

 This holy gospel is for the salvation of the living and the dead.
 They with us may become heirs of salvation when they believe and obey in that eternal world.
 Ours is the privilege of performing for them the ordinances of salvation in holy temples built for that purpose.